KaahinAtNTI/Dice-game-with-ECS/documentation.md

 References and Further Reading
 Feedback and Updates
 **Introduction**
-This documentation provides a comprehensive guide to the development of the Guess the Dice Number Game using C# and Visual Studio.
+This documentation provides a comprehensive guide to developing the Guess the Dice Number Game using C# and Visual Studio.
 It aims to serve as a resource for understanding and contributing to the project.

 **Technical Specifications and Design**
 2.1.
 Game Mechanics Overview

 The game presents the player with a virtual dice roll, and the objective is to guess the number rolled.
-Players input their guess, and the game provides feedback on whether the guess is correct or not.
+Players input their guesses, and the game provides feedback on whether it is correct.

 **2.2.
 Architecture Overview**